Edgio/php-ectoken/README.md

 # Native PHP ECToken Generator

-This is a native PHP implementation of the EdgeCast Token Generator that does not require a PHP extension to operate, making it suitable for environments in which PHP extensions are not available.
+This is a native PHP implementation of the Edgio Token Generator that does not require a PHP extension to operate, making it suitable for environments in which PHP extensions are not available.